mekanika/qe/README.md

 > Stability: 3 - **Stable**
 >
-> Active questions regarding **encoding** (either as object hash, ordered list or sparse object.
-[Discussion ongoing.](https://github.com/mekanika/qe/issues/5)
->
-> _Key point_: The **structure** and order of _Qe_ is looking solid.
-Has been decently implemented in [`query`](https://github.com/mekanika/query/) and is undergoing integration tests against the Fixture adapter.
+> The structure and order of _Qe_ is looking solid.
+Has been decently implemented in [`query`](https://github.com/mekanika/query/) and has been undergoing extensive testing against the reference Fixture adapter. **Release Candidate**

-The structure of a Query envelope is described below, according to:
+The structure of a Query envelope is **significantly ordered** and otherwise described by its _fields_ below, according to:

 `position`: **field** - _type_ description